ahaim5357/jammies/README.md

 * `project_patcher init [--import_metadata/-I <path_or_url>]`
     * Initializes a new project to be patched either from the metadata in the current directory, an import, or provided via the builder.
     * Optional Parameters:
+        * `--import_metadata/-I` - Takes in a path or url to the metadata JSON to build the project for.
+* `project_patcher clean [--import_metadata/-I <path_or_url>]`
+    * Initializes a clean workspace either from the metadata in the current directory, an import, or provided via the builder.
+    * Optional Parameters:
+        * `--import_metadata/-I` - Takes in a path or url to the metadata JSON to build the project for.
+* `project_patcher src [--import_metadata/-I <path_or_url>]`
+    * Initializes a patched workspace either from the metadata in the current directory, an import, or provided via the builder.
+    * Optional Parameters:
-        * `--import_metadata/-I` - Takes in a path or url to the metadata JSON to build the project for
+        * `--import_metadata/-I` - Takes in a path or url to the metadata JSON to build the project for.
 * `project_patcher output`
     * Generates any patches from the original files and clones the new files to an output directory.